Church of the United Brethren in Christ

 In 1889, a controversy over membership in secret societies such as the Freemasons, the proper way to modify the church's constitution, and other issues split the United Brethren into majority liberal and minority conservative blocs, the latter of which was led by Bishop Milton Wright (father of the Wright Brothers).
 Both groups continued to use the name Church of the United Brethren in Christ.

 The majority faction, known as the Church of the United Brethren in Christ (New Constitution), merged with the Evangelical Church in 1946 to form a new denomination known as the Evangelical United Brethren Church (EUB).
-This in turn merged in 1968 with The Methodist Church to form the United Methodist Church (UMC).
+This in turn merged in 1968 with the Methodist Church to form the United Methodist Church (UMC).

-The Wright-led faction was known as the Church of the United Brethren in Christ, Old Constitution until 1946 when it resumed usage of the original name.
-As of 2025, the denomination had about 600 congregations, with 47,300 members in fifteen countries.
+The Wright-led faction was known as the Church of the United Brethren in Christ, Old Constitution until 1946, when it resumed usage of the original name.
+As of 2025, the denomination claims about 600 congregations, with 47,300 members in fifteen countries.
 The US National Conference consists of about 200 churches and 25,000 members in the United States, plus mission districts in Haiti and India.
 The United States national office is located in Huntington, Indiana, as is the denomination's only college, Huntington University.